 - Ensuring that the joint management team maintains behaviours and trust, and deals with the challenge of sustaining the ethos and focus throughout the lifecycle of the relationship.

-Currie & Brown UK received BS 11000 certification in February 2015, based on our collaborative partnership with an NHS client in Scotland.
+The Glasgow office received ISO 44001 certification in 2015, based on our collaborative partnership with an NHS client in Scotland.